-That’s why when getting certified, there are certifications that completely focus on group instruction.
+That’s why when getting certified, some certifications completely focus on group instruction.

-While you can get away with group training on a PT certification, your credibility and confidence will be served better if you have a group-specific qualification under your belt.
+While you can get away with group training on a PT certification, your credibility and confidence will be better if you have a group-specific qualification.

-As I mentioned, there are differences in the psychological approach when dealing with groups of people as opposed to just one individual.
+As I mentioned, there are differences in the psychological approach when dealing with groups of people instead of just one individual.

 These differences are best learned by going through the works and getting certified as a group instructor.

 So, there you have it, folks; a quick peek into the worlds of group fitness and one-on-one training.